 GOVERNING BOARD

-Glendale Elementary School District No. 40 of Maricopa County, Arizona
+Glendale Elementary School District No. 40 o Maricopa County, Arizona

 President

 Clerk

 Member

 Member

 Member

 AGENDA NO: 6.L.
-TOPIC: Execution of Vouchers

-RECOMMENDED BY: Mr. Mike Barragan, Assistant Superintendent for Finance and Auxiliary Services

-It is recommended the Governing Board approve the annual, routine resolution authorizing the signing of vouchers between Board meetings, with ratification at the next meeting pursuant to A.R.S. §15-321.
+TOPIC: Execution of Vouchers SUBMITTED BY: Ms. Valerie Caraveo, Director of Finance RECOMMENDED BY: Mr. Mike Barragan, Assistant Superintendent for Finance and Auxiliary Services DATE ASSIGNED FOR BOARD CONSIDERATION: June 13, 2019 RECOMMENDATION: It is recommended the Governing Board approve the annual, routine resolution authorizing the signing of vouchers between Board meetings, with ratification at the next meeting pursuant to A.R.S. §15-321.